spectrocloud/librarium/content/docs/14-troubleshooting/15-palette-upgrade.md

 Error: UPGRADE FAILED: failed to create resource: admission webhook "validate.nginx.ingress.kubernetes.io" denied the request: host "_" and path "/v1/oidc" is already defined in ingress default/hubble-auth-oidc-ingress-resource
 ```

-Use the following steps to address the issue.

 ## Debugging Steps